memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

    0x20000348 <infinite_loop+36>:	bne.n	0x2000032a <infinite_loop+6>
 ```

-Neat, so two trace packets (16 bytes of data) tells us the exact last 23 instructions which were executed by the processor!
-Both ranges examined end with branch instructions as expected.
-Our decoder appears to be working as expected!
+Neat, so two trace packets (16 bytes of data) tells us the exact last 23 instructions which were
+executed by the processor!
+Both ranges examined end with branch instructions so our decoder appears to be working as expected!

 ### Stack Overflow Debug Example

 Let's now go over an example of how to debug a stack overflow using the MTB.

-#### Context
+#### Background Context

 Most RTOS' implement a simple stack overflow detection scheme.

 First, when a new task is created the stack is scrubbed with a known pattern.
-For example, for FreeRTOS[^3] it looks like
+For example, for FreeRTOS[^3] it looks like:

 ```c
     /* Avoid dependency on memset() if it is not required. */